 - Company prides itself on excellence (professional image is important); or

 - Company has history of regulatory audit findings (no room for more mistakes); or

 - You need to demonstrate compliance for more than two or three years; or

 - Safety manager has no time to manage all SMS documentation requirements using spreadsheets.

 In these cases, the safety team must determine how to convince upper-level managers that professionally designed software packages save time and help in protecting assets and reduce risk to operational safety performance.

 But do you really need professionally designed SMS database software to meet requirements?
 No, you don't.
 When your company has an excess of cheap, reliable resources, or they simply want to "check the box" and have a paper SMS,then you don't need to invest more money into alternate technologies.

 What Do Managers Believe about Aviation SMS Requirements?

-Not all, but many upper-level managers believe that the ICAO mandated SMS programs:
+SMS implementations can be a contentious topic in many management circles.
+Not all, but many upper-level managers believe that the ICAO mandated SMS: